courses_banner.jpg (56157 bytes)

 ATPL Distance Education Program

-Subject Matter: As per the ATPL syllabus issue 1/7/92.
+Subject Matter: As per the current CASA ATPL syllabus.

 Exam Venue: There are various official locations around Australia.

-Specialist ATPL Training: The ATPL theory is the only course conducted by my organisation ...
-I specialise in it.
+Specialist ATPL Training: The ATPL theory is the highest level course conducted by my organisation.
+It is my signature course, though BAK, PPL, CPL, and Basic Gas Turbine (Jet) Engine theory products are also produced.
 Avfacts is a CASA registered theory provider.
 Pride is taken in the high standard of tuition given, and the resultant high candidate pass rates for which I am renowned.

 You can enrol in any number of subject areas.

 Distance Learning format: This involves you reading the subject texts and answering the assignment questions at your leisure, whether by Internet or paper training manuals.
-Model answers/references are also provided.
+Model answers are also provided.
 No amount of effort has been spared to ensure you feel confident in what you are doing.
-The idea is for you to progressively sit the ATPL exams in these subject areas over time, as it suits you.
+The idea is for you to progressively sit the ATPL exams over time, as it suits you.
 Samples of the high standard of training texts that make up the courses are available at www.aviationshop.com.au/avfacts/editorial.htm

 Individual subject costs